takuoka/TKSubmitTransition/README.md

 ```
 ## TKFadeInAnimator
-This Library also supply fade-in Animator Class of (`UIViewControllerAnimatedTransitioning`)
+This Library also supply fade-in Animator Class of `UIViewControllerAnimatedTransitioning`.

 ### Usage